alexeykuz-sys/MyRecipe-MS3/README.md

 All functions were tested for different screen sizes.

 Once website loaded, user sees the hero image, underneath which there is search section and then all recipes section.
 Search section allows user to search recipes.
+I input a word in search and pressed search.
+If such word exist in recipes, the recipe will be shown on the screen underneath.
+The search word remains seen in search form.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories